Pacers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Additional Pacers Insights & Trends

-- Indiana has gone 3-7 in its last 10 games, with a 5-5 record against the spread during that span.
+- Indiana has a 4-6 record against the spread while going 2-8 overall in its last 10 contests.

-- In their past 10 games, the Pacers have gone over the total five times.
+- In their past 10 contests, the Pacers have gone over the total five times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.